LuisGC/blog/content/2018/02/fosdem-2018-Saturday.md

 [**Cypher for Apache Spark (CAPS)**](https://fosdem.org/2018/schedule/event/cypher_for_apache_spark/), by [Martin Junghanns](https://fosdem.org/2018/schedule/speaker/martin_junghanns/) and [Max Kießling](https://fosdem.org/2018/schedule/speaker/max_kiessling/)

-As part of [Neo4J](https://neo4j.com/), the speakers explained why and how they created Cypher for Apache Spark (CAPS), to provide graph-powered data integration and graph analytical query workloads within the [Apache Spark](https://spark.apache.org/) ecosystem.
+As part of [Neo4J](https://neo4j.com/), the speakers explained why and how they created [Cypher for Apache Spark (CAPS)](https://github.com/opencypher/cypher-for-apache-spark), to provide graph-powered data integration and graph analytical query workloads within the [Apache Spark](https://spark.apache.org/) ecosystem.
 They presented the internal architecture, made a live demo with Spark and [Apache Zeppelin](https://zeppelin.apache.org/) and explained that CAPS is released as Open Source inside [OpenCypher](http://www.opencypher.org/).

 [**The Computer Science behind a modern distributed data store**](https://fosdem.org/2018/schedule/event/computer_science_of_modern_distributed_database/), by [Michael Hackstein](https://fosdem.org/2018/schedule/speaker/michael_hackstein/) ([@mchacki](https://twitter.com/mchacki))

-The first thing that Michael Hackstein explained was that he was replacing the original speaker (Max Neunhoeffer, that couldn't attend for personal reasons), but in the end he gave a great talk about a complex topic, being clear and precise.
+The first thing that Michael Hackstein ([ArangoDB](https://www.arangodb.com/)) explained was that he was replacing the original speaker (Max Neunhoeffer, that couldn't attend for personal reasons), but in the end he gave a great talk about a complex topic, being clear and precise.
 Anyone could notice that the substitute speaker knew the subject perfectly.

 Michael explained the main challenges when building or using a modern distributed data store.
 He started with an important advice: "The first law of distributed data is... don't distribute data" :-) Having said that, he clarified that sometimes you cannot avoid it because you need to scale and/or you need to be resilient.